 Best for viewing on your own computer.

-This mathematically encodes all of your images directly into a single, standalone HTML file.
+This mathematically encodes all of your images and audio directly into a single, standalone HTML file.
 You can simply double-click it, and it will run offline seamlessly on any computer without needing a web server.

 What is an equirectangular image?